hvoya228/hvoya228/README.md

 ## Cover letter

 👋 I’m A 3rd year student of Chernivtsi National University, in the field of computer science, namely Intelectual data analisys and information systems.
-Qualified in **game development, web development, database designing, AI development, data analysis, graphic design, sound design and computer networks**.
+Qualified in **game development, web development, database designing, graphic design, sound design.
+Had a deal with AI development, data analysis and computer networks.**
 I`m into work, melancholic creative, capable of leading different projects from idea to release, as a fullstack.

-👀 ``I am looking for a junior position``,
+👀 ``I am looking for a Unity developer position``,
 in company with creative and unusual ideas that I`ll implement!

 ❔ How I became really interested in programming?